google-parfait/tensorflow-federated/docs/deployment.md

     exposed as a gRPC endpoint.

-    Native backends that support the above interfaces can be used interactively in lieu of the default reference runtime, e.g., to run Jupyter notebooks or experiment scripts.
+    Native backends that support the above interfaces can be used interactively in lieu of the default reference runtime, e.g., to run notebooks or experiment scripts.
 Most native backends will operate in the *interpreted mode*, i.e., they will process the computation definition as it is defined, and execute it incrementally, but this does not always have to be the case.